 The government of Honduras well knew the potential value of the mines north of Tegucigalpa, but did not have the resources to reopen and operate them.
 Around 1880, during the term of President Marco Aurelio Soto, Honduras offered a 20-year exemption from all taxes as an incentive for foreign investment in the silver mines of the country.
 Investors from New York City founded the New York and Honduras Rosario Mining Company, offering fifty percent ownership to Soto personally for the right to mine his property at San Juancito.
 Thus the El Rosario Mining Company was born.

 El Rosario Mining Company

 The El Rosario Mine was a huge operation, with shafts going down sixteen levels, each being one hundred feet deeper than that above, and lateral tunnels going more than one and a half miles into the mountains.
-At its peak the mine had over three thousand employees, and the little pueblo grew to more than forty-five thousand people.
+At its 1920s peak the mine had over 3,000 employees, and the little pueblo grew to more than 45,000 people.
 The mining company paid its workers well, and for decades, due solely to the bounty of silver, San Juancito was the largest and wealthiest city in the country.